system76/docs/_articles/password.md

 reboot
 ```

+Now enter the original passphrase now you will be prompted for the new passphrase and then to confirm the new passphrase.

 ### GRUB

 There are two ways to enter into the GRUB boot menu.
 The first is to restart your computer and tap <kbd>ESC</kbd> while the computer starts.
 The second is to power it off while it is starting up, which will make the menu show up on the next boot.